 - A. Each country shall be invited to submit its best film to the Academy.
 Selection of that film shall be made by one approved organization, jury or committee, of which at least 50% must include artists and/or craftspeople from the field of motion pictures.
-A list of the selection committee members must be submitted to the Academy no later than Thursday, August 15, 2024, or by the submission deadline published by the Academy.
+A list of the selection committee members must be submitted to the Academy no later than Friday, August 15, 2025, or by the submission deadline published by the Academy.
 All selection committees will be required to adhere to guidelines that are approved by the International Feature Film Executive Committee.
-Countries submitting for the first time, or which have not submitted for the previous five years, must present a list of selection committee members and application materials for Academy approval by December 31, 2024, for eligibility in the following (98th) Awards year.
+Countries submitting for the first time, or which have not submitted for the previous five years, must present a list of selection committee members and application materials for Academy approval by December 31, 2025, for eligibility in the following (99th) Awards year.
 A country need not submit a film every year for Awards consideration. - B. Only one film will be accepted from each country as the official selection.
-Films should be submitted to the Academy as soon as they are selected.

-- C. The Academy will provide online access to each country's approved selection committee so that the producer of the selected film can supply full production information. - D. The following submission materials must be submitted to the Academy by 5 p.m.
-PT on Wednesday, October 2, 2024: - Completed online submission forms - Digital upload of the film for streaming purposes - [For Internal Use Only] A secure and password-protected link to the film.
-This is required to test non-English dialogue. - Full cast and credits list - Director's biography and photograph - A designated key frame for streaming display artwork - A poster from the film's initial theatrical qualifying release or from the country-of-origin theatrical release, for archival purposes - Proof of the film's qualifying theatrical release, including but not limited to advertising - E. Entrants whose films advance to the shortlist must submit either one 35mm or 70mm film print or one DCP of the film after the shortlist is announced.
+Films should be submitted to the Academy as soon as they are selected. - C. The Academy will provide online access to each country's approved selection committee so that the producer of the selected film can supply full production information. - D. The following submission materials must be submitted to the Academy by 5 p.m.
+PT on Wednesday, October 1, 2025: - Completed online submission forms - Digital upload of the film for streaming purposes - [For Internal Use Only] A secure and password-protected link to the film.
+This is required to test non-English dialogue. - · Full cast and credits list - Director's biography and photograph - A designated key frame for streaming display artwork - Proof of the film's qualifying theatrical release, including but not limited to advertising - E. Entrants whose films advance to the shortlist must submit either one 35mm or 70mm film print or one DCP of the film after the shortlist is announced.
 By submitting a film, the filmmakers agree that the Academy has the right to make copies and distribute them for voting purposes only.
 The Academy will retain for its archives one print of every motion picture receiving a nomination for the International Feature Film award.